HomeA-Z of Cosmetic Ingredients and TermsPropylene glycol

 Propylene glycol

 Propylene glycol has a long history of safe use.
-It is used as a humectant and skin conditioning agent in a very wide range of cosmetic, and pharmaceutical, products.
-Its use in such products is without risk of harm to human health.
+It is used as a humectant, to attract and retain moisture in the skin, and skin conditioning agent in a very wide range of cosmetic and pharmaceutical products.
+It is also used a food additive in items such as cakes, pastries, seasonings and alcoholic drinks.

 Was this page helpful